wongswk/magi/matlabmagi/README.md

 - Start MATLAB in the matlabmagi working directory.
 - Build with `mex("-IC:\MinGW\x86_64-w64-mingw32\include", "-I../include/","-L../cmagi/", "-lcmagi.dll", "src/solveMagi.cpp")`, remembering to replace the MinGW include with the appropriate directory on your system.

-### Preparing the system of differential equations
+## Preparing a system of differential equations

+This section details how to set up your own ODE system for inference, using the FitzHugh-Nagumo system  as an illustrative example.

 First, we create a function that defines the ODEs.
 It takes as input a parameter vector `theta` and matrix `x` where each column of `x` is a system component: